Auto-Invest: Which Are My Top P2P Sites

 The biggest downside of investing through Lending Works is that interest return rates fluctuate weekly so you have to keep an eye on them.

 Need your money early?
-It’s possible to exit loans based on lender demand, but there is an exit fee of 0.6% of your desired amount or £20, whichever is greater.
+It’s possible to exit loans based on lender demand, but there is an exit fee.

-#3 Top P2P Sites: Landbay – Low Risk / ISA Available – Read The Full Review
+#3 Top P2P Sites: Landbay – Lower Risk / ISA Available – Read The Full Review

 I have been investing through Landbay for over two years now.
 Landbay offers lender loans secured by buy-to-let properties owned by experienced landlords.
-Property loans have lower loan-to-values (67% average) and the rents cover a minimum of 125% of the loan payment.
-Landbay claims to not have had a single late payment as of yet, thus I think it is one of the safest peer to peer lending companies.
+Property loans have lower loan-to-values and the rents cover a minimum of 125% of the loan payment.

-The biggest downside of investing through Landbay is the lower return rates, but if you want lower risk, you have to sacrifice some returns which I think is acceptable.
+The biggest downside of investing through Landbay is the lower return rates, but if you want lower risk, you have to sacrifice returns.
 On a positive note, you’ll receive payment even if your money is sat in the queue waiting to be deployed.

 Landbay offers two account options, both which can be inside an ISA:

-The Tracker Rate pays a return of 3% plus Libor and can fluctuate as LIBOR changes although since rates are so low, I don’t expect this rate to move much.
+The Tracker Rate pays an annual return that fluctuates as LIBOR changes although since rates are so low, I don’t expect this rate to move much.
 If you need to access your money, you can do so without any exit fees.
-Anytime I have nee,ded to exit, it has been instantaneous, although exit depends on lender demand or in other words, if there’s a lender to buy your loans, you will be able to exit immediately.
+Anytime I have needed to exit, it has been instantaneous, although exit depends on lender demand.
+In other words, if there’s a lender to buy your loans, you will be able to exit immediately.

-The Fixed Rate product pays 3.69% per year or 3.75% if you reinvest all of your interest.
+The Fixed Rate product pays a slightly higher rate than the Tracker product.
 If you need to exit, there is a 0.2% exit fee plus there may be variable charges if interest rates have risen.
 This is to prevent lenders selling loans at lower rates and reinvesting at the higher rates.
 If rates have fallen, the exit fee will be waived.

 #4 Top P2P Sites: Unbolted – Higher Risk / No ISA Available – Read The Full Review

-UNBOLTED is my higher risk company choice for auto-investing, offering up to 10.5% annual net returns.
+UNBOLTED is my higher risk company choice for auto-investing, offering higher annual returns.
 Unbolted offers loans secured by gold, jewellery, paintings and other collectables.
 What I like about Unbolted is that they stick to what they know (pawn style loans) and haven’t tried to venture into larger property development loans like many other companies who have launched with pawn style loans.
 Unbolted has partnerships with auction houses to dispose of defaulted items quickly and for the highest values.

 Unbolted has a few negatives.
 Firstly the company launched in 2015 so it has a shorter trading history.
 Secondly, auto-invest has put me into a few loans I wouldn’t normally buy such as art and sculptures.
 Collectables like these are sometimes hard to sell as values can be subjective.
 Also if you are wanting to invest larger sums of money through Unbolted, it may take a while for your money to be deployed as lender demand seems to be stronger than loan supply, although I have noticed loan supply has increased.
 Finally, Unbolted doesn’t offer a secondary market to exit loans.
 This isn’t much of an issue since most loans are only for six months.